-- 1. Life Crisis provides an annual training to the full CoC membership on domestic violence safety planning, trauma informed care and victim centered care approaches and gives an overview of all services provided.
+- Life Crisis provides an annual training to the full CoC membership on domestic violence safety planning, trauma informed care and victim centered care approaches and gives an overview of all services provided.
 This training is included in meeting minutes for future reference and as a resource for members unable to attend the live training.
 Life Crisis provides high quality therapy at no cost to victims of domestic violence, sexual assault and child abuse as well as survivors or homicide.
-Additional trainings on trauma-informed care are continually offered to the CoC by other organizations and although these may not be directly geared towards survivors of domestic violence, the information is useful when working with these survivors and others experiencing trauma. - 2.
+Additional trainings on trauma-informed care are continually offered to the CoC by other organizations and although these may not be directly geared towards survivors of domestic violence, the information is useful when working with these survivors and others experiencing trauma.
+This year, a bonus training for the entire CoC about the topic of human trafficking was offered at an in-person CoC meeting.
+This training covered various trafficking types (labor, sex, familial, child), the action, means, and purpose of trafficking, what to look for with suspected trafficking victims, and how the regional navigator program at Life Crisis operates and how to refer victims to the program.
+For those who could not attend the in-person training, resources were forwarded to the full CoC membership. - 2.
 Life Crisis provides a major Coordinated Entry component for the CoC as it operates the 24/7 crisis line and 211 for people seeking services.
-Safety is the primary concern for victims of domestic violence and Life Crisis maintains planning protocols on their website.
+Safety is the primary concern for survivors of domestic violence and Life Crisis maintains planning protocols on their website.
 All of this is discussed with those seeking services.
-Therapeutic services begin with an assessment to determine the best victim-centered treatment plan and trauma-informed care plan to meet the needs of the individual or family.
+Therapeutic services begin with an assessment to determine the best individual/family-centered treatment plan and trauma-informed care plan to meet the needs of the individual or family.
 Treatment will be a collaboration between the therapist and those seeking help.
-Therapists at Life Crisis are a part of a comprehensive care team that will provide as much support as needed.
+Therapists at Life Crisis are a part of a comprehensive care team that will provide survivors as much support as needed.